-The remaining CHOICE modules (15 CP) can be selected in the first year of studies according to interest and/or with the aim to allow a change of major until the beginning of the second year, when the major choice becomes fixed.
+The remaining CHOICE modules (15 CP) can be selected in the first year of studies according to interest and/or with the aim to allow a change of major until the beginning of the second year, when their major choice becomes fixed.

-Students can still change to another major at the beginning of their second year of studies, provided they have taken the corresponding mandatory CHOICE modules in their first year of studies.
+Students can still change to another major at their beginning of the second semesters of study, provided they have taken the corresponding mandatory CHOICE modules in their first semester of studies.
 All students must participate in an entry advising session with their Academic Advisors to learn about their major change options and consult their Academic Advisor prior to changing their major.
+(Disclaimer: Major change options when entering the second year may differ for in-presence and online studies.)